« Go Back

 If your internal team or outside CPA is treating your winery like a typical product business, you could be missing critical information or making decisions based on the wrong data.

-Whether you're preparing for tax season or just trying to get a clearer picture of what's happening in your business, here are eight questions you might want to ask your accountant.
+Whether you're preparing for tax season or just trying to get a clearer picture of what's happening in your business, here are nine questions you might want to ask your accountant.
 You don’t need to know all the answers, but you do need to understand critical decisions that might be impacting your results.

 1. Are we capitalizing the right costs into inventory?